-For those who follow OMAi’s projects around the world, the combination of Particle Physics and projection art isn’t new.
-At Paseo festival 2018, this intriguing combination was expanded by playfully juxtaposing quantum physics with indigenous cosmology.
+For those who follow OMAi’s projects, the combination of Particle Physics and projection art isn’t new.
+At Paseo festival 2018, we added indigenous cosmology into the mix!

-Everything started in 2014 when new media artist and educator Agnes Chavez invited OMAi’s Markus Dorninger to work together on a combined workshop/performance format for young people, in collaboration with the scientists of the Atlas Experiment at CERN.
-The idea was to use Tagtool to understand and communicate concepts from quantum physics through personal expression.
-The result was a resounding success, so Agnes invited Markus to repeat the partnership at the 12th Havana Biennial in Cuba (as can be seen in this video).
+Everything started in 2014 when artist and educator Agnes Chavez invited OMAi’s Markus Dorninger to work together.
+They developed a workshop format for young people, in partnership with the Atlas Experiment at CERN.
+The idea was to use Tagtool to understand and communicate concepts from quantum physics.
+The result was a success, so Agnes invited Markus to repeat their collaboration at the 12th Havana Biennial (as can be seen in this video).

-In September this year they met again at Paseo Festival, and this time they joined forces with Steve Tamayo, a Cultural Specialist from the Lakota tribe.
-This time the aim was to playfully juxtapose the scientific world of quantum physics with native American cosmology.
+In September this year, they met again at Paseo Festival.
+There they joined forces with Steve Tamayo, a Cultural Specialist from the Lakota tribe.
+This time around, they playfully combined concepts from quantum physics with native American cosmology.

-Steve built a teepee at Kit Carson park in the center of Taos, which became the perfect 360 degree canvas to bring his stories to life using Tagtool.
-During the two festival days the audience could witness captivating narratives weaved by Steve being visualized live as stunning projections by Markus.
+Steve built a teepee at Kit Carson Park in the center of Taos.
+It was the perfect 360-degree canvas to bring his stories to life using Tagtool.
+During the two festival days, the audience witnessed captivating narratives, visualized live as stunning projections.

-Additional drawings were contributed by students of Taos Day School, Taos Integrated School of the Arts, Santa Fe Indian School and the Native American Community Academy.
-They were created in workshops preceding the festival.
+Students of Taos Day School, Taos Integrated School of the Arts, Santa Fe Indian School, and the Native American Community Academy contributed additional Tagtool drawings.
+They created them in workshops before the festival.

 We are looking forward to the next collaboration as part of the Projecting Particles Collective!